AutoPING-TUI/codeocean/docs/add_new_programming_language.md

 Each execution environment must be derived from `openhpi/docker_exec_phusion`.
 This image is based on `phusion/baseimage:master`, a Docker-optimized version of Ubuntu that provides, among other things, the [install_clean](https://github.com/phusion/baseimage-docker#overview) command for installing Ubuntu packages.
 At the end, the user needs to be switched so that he does not get elevated privileges in his container.

 Specify the run and test command to be used for the programming language.
+You can use the parameter `%{filename}` inside the command string.
+When a user clicks on *run* or *test* for a certain file in Codeoceans graphical interface, `%{filename}` will be replaced with the name of this file.
 Note that the run and test command are not automatically imported into Codeocean when you add a new Execution Environment.

 Add the installation routines and customizations needed for the programming language.